 We are almost finished with the cheese board but it’s not a cheese board tutorial if I don’t show you how to finish it out.
 All the gaps you see on your cheese board need to be filled to make it look complete and full so what do we use?
 Well, what else do you have in your fridge?

 Pickles?
 Nuts?
 Herbs?
 More olives?
 Toss them on there too!
-Blank spaces on cheese boards make them seem unfinished or already picked at (and possibly sneezed on) so fill them in.
+Blank spaces on cheese boards make them seem unfinished or already picked at (and possibly sneezed on) so be sure fill them in.
 My go-to additions are my Buttery Toasted Pecans, a jar of blue cheese stuffed green olives, some small pickles (dill, of course), and some fresh herbs like sage, rosemary, and parsley.
 Just be sure that the add-ins and garnishes are edible!
 Don’t laugh at this tip because people will try to eat anything in my experience, even fake greenery.

-The garnishes I place on my boards are more than just pretty, I tuck fresh herbs in the transition spaces for two reasons.
+The garnishes I place on my cheese boards are more than just pretty, I tuck fresh herbs in the transition spaces for two reasons.